 - abnormal tenderness at particular points around the neck, shoulder, chest, hip, knee and elbow

-There is no cure for fibromyalgia.
-Effective management starts with a correct diagnosis.
-A management program should then be designed to meet each person’s needs.
+While there is no cure for fibromyalgia, your symptoms can be effectively managed.
+This starts with a correct diagnosis.
+A management program will then be designed to meet your specific needs.